fadion/Sanitizer/README.md

 ## Available Filters

 There are more than 30 available filters and most of them use native PHP functions.
 Refer to the `Filters.php` file for the whole list.
-Every method is documented, but the code is pretty simple for everyone to understand.
+Every method is documented, but the code is pretty straightforward for everyone to understand.